jgneff/doc-jekyll/README.md

 # GitHub Pages with Jekyll

-This is a repository to test Github Pages with HTML generated from GitHub Flavored Markdown by Jekyll.
+This is a repository to test Github Pages with HTML generated from Markdown by Jekyll.